 The rationale for advancing dexpramipexole in HES is based on the repeated observation in controlled preclinical studies and clinical trials that dexpramipexole markedly reduces the levels of peripheral blood eosinophils.
+The eosinophil-lowering effects of dexpramipexole have also been demonstrated in Phase 2 studies in hypereosinophilic syndromes and chronic rhinosinusitis with nasal polyps.
 This rationale is strengthened by studies encompassing more than 1,000 human subjects showing that dexpramipexole is generally well tolerated, without increased incidence of infection, at doses relevant for testing in HES.

 Current preclinical research by Knopp is assessing the effect of dexpramipexole on eosinophil levels in bone marrow and target tissues, its role in modulating eosinophil maturation, and its potential relevance in pathological conditions in which high levels of eosinophils are correlated with disease severity.

 Publications of Interest include: